G. William Miller

 George William Miller (March 9, 1925 – March 17, 2006) was an American businessman and investment banker who served as the 65th United States secretary of the treasury from 1979 to 1981.
 A member of the Democratic Party, he also served as the 11th chairman of the Federal Reserve from 1978 to 1979.
 Miller was the first person to hold both of those posts.

 President Jimmy Carter nominated him to succeed Arthur F. Burns as chairman of the Federal Reserve in 1978.
 Miller came from a corporate world, rather than from economics or finance, an unusual background for a central bank chairman.
-However, shortly after his appointment, Miller left the Board of Governors to take position of treasury secretary in the Carter administration, when W. Michael Blumenthal resigned.
+However, shortly after his appointment, Miller left the Board of Governors to take the position of treasury secretary in the Carter administration, when W. Michael Blumenthal resigned.
 New York Fed President Paul Volcker was chosen as his successor at the Fed.

 Early life and career

-William Miller was born in Sapulpa, Oklahoma, in 1925.
+George William Miller was born in Sapulpa, Oklahoma, in 1925.
 His family soon moved to Borger, the largest city in Hutchinson County, Texas, where Miller spent his childhood and picked up the accent he would use into adulthood.
 The nascent town experienced an oil boom up until the Great Depression, during which it underwent extensive development under the Work Projects Administration.
 Miller's father, previously a cab driver, became the town's fire chief.
 After attending Amarillo College for the 1941–1942 school year, he received an appointment to the U.S. Coast Guard Academy, and he graduated from there in 1945 with a B.S. degree in marine engineering.
 From 1945 to 1949, Miller served as a Coast Guard officer in Asia and on the U.S. West Coast.
 During his time with the Coast Guard, he met Ariadna Rogojarsky, a Russian emigre; they married in 1946.

 After leaving the Coast Guard, Miller enrolled in the Boalt Hall School of Law at the University of California, Berkeley and graduated the top of the class of 1952.
 From there he joined the law firm of Cravath, Swaine & Moore in New York City.

-In 1956, Miller joined the rapidly growing Rhode Island-based conglomerate Textron, Inc as an assistant secretary.
+In 1956, Miller joined the rapidly growing Rhode Island–based conglomerate Textron, Inc as an assistant secretary.
 He became a vice president of the company in 1957, CFO in 1958, and both the COO and company president in 1960.
 In the following years, Textron's sales boomed across a range of consumer goods, industrial equipment, and aerospace products.
 He became Textron's CEO in 1968 and retained that role following his 1974 election as chairman of Textron's board of directors.
 He held these posts until he joined to the Federal Reserve Board.
 Despite the economy's weakening state during his time as CEO, Textron's sales grew 65% to $2.8bn as the company operated 180 plants worldwide.
 This allowed the company's sales and net income to keep pace with the decade's accelerating inflation (albeit with a temporary dip in inflation-adjusted net income during the 1973-75 recession).